 Azure Defender pricing is based on the services you use.
 For more information, see Azure Defender Pricing.

 Azure Arc pricing is based on server per month.
 For more information, see Azure Arc Pricing.

 Cloud Optix offers continuous monitoring, analysis, and visibility that your organization requires to identify security threats by being proactive and prevent security lapse.

 Cloud Optix comes with a host of features that helps you secure your applications in a multi-cloud environment.
 Cloud platforms supported include Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and others.
 It helps your organization to detect potentially suspicious, malicious, or non-compliant activities by continuous monitoring and network topology visualization.
 It helps your organization to comply with both internal and external regulatory standards to confirm constant best practices across your organization’s cloud accounts.

 Cloud Optix is powered by artificial intelligence to monitor and detect intelligent threats.
 Thus, it provides smart alerts that are both accurate and actionable.
-It helps to achieve a low number of high-priority alerts and zero critical alerts across the entire cloud.
+A low number of high-priority alerts and zero critical alerts across the entire cloud help improve cloud management.

-It analyzes network traffic and user activity logs to provide proactive information of potential breaches.
+By analyzing network traffic and user activity logs proactive information of potential breaches is available.
 It provides you with a detailed inventory of assets on the cloud and a topological view of the environment’s architecture and traffic flows.